Written by Daniel Mariotti

 Bollinger also designed and engineered the structure for Double Diver with the help of Caruso Turley Scott Structural Engineers.
 A key component was to use 17-4 Stainless Steel for the weakest parts of the piece (hand and feet connection, bronze to base connections).
 17-4 stainless is ten times as strong as 304 or 316, but also much more expensive, which is why we had to design the armature to be as efficient with our materials as possible.

 We also completely designed and fabricated the stainless steel base that Double Diver sits on.
 This includes lighting, design, and access door for any maintenance work that may need to be done.
 The Double Diver slots into two sleeves that perfectly fit the posts coming out of the figure’s hands and are securely bolted from inside the base.

-For the patina, Carole used an iridescent paint which allowed the beautiful lustre of the bronze to shine through; drawing inspiration from the natural patinas her “Painting with Fire” series contains.
+For the patina, Carole used iridescent paint which allowed the beautiful luster of the bronze to shine through; drawing inspiration from the natural patinas her “Painting with Fire” series contains.